Corey Bailey

 Ironically, feedback at the electronic component level is what makes all this

 possible.
-In the world of electronics, amplifier gain is controlled by routing a
+In the world of electronics, amplifier gain is controlled by routing a small,

-back to its input……Feedback!
+its input……Feedback!

 FM